 If you’re searching for Dracula’s Castle, you’ve come to the right place.

-You see, Bram Stoker’s fictional vampire, Dracula, was based on a real person: Vlad the Impaler.
-(His real name was Vlad II, Son of the Dragon).
+You see, Bram Stoker’s fictional vampire, Dracula, was based on a real person.
+He was Vlad the Impaler – or, to give him his full title, Vlad III, Son of the Dragon.

 In the 1400s, Vlad was a ruler of modern-day Transylvania and a man with a tremendous appetite for cruelty.
 His blood-thirst acted as inspiration for Bram Stoker’s vampire named Dracula, in the novel written 450 years later.

 Let’s find out a bit more about the real-life Dracula, and the castles he created – which served as inspiration for the vampire’s castle in Bram Stoker’s novel.

 It’s often said that the truth is stranger than fiction.
 Indeed, according to some, Vlad the Impaler was a more of a gruesome monster than Dracula, who was just a literary creation.

 If you’re at all squeamish, jump these next few paragraphs, ‘cos Vlad, Son of Dracul was a character of truly phenomenal cruelty.